 Pleading the 5th – Self Incrimination and the Building Professionals Act 2005 (NSW)

-Written by Jarrod Gusta, Legal Consultant, Lovegrove Smith & Cotton
+Written by Jarrod Gusta, Lovegrove & Cotton – Construction and Planning Lawyers

 The inundation of American pop culture on T.V. has given rise to an erroneous belief that when faced with any investigating body one has the right to not answer a question if it may incriminate one’s self.
 The 1970 Nixon Presidential speech in relation to the Watergate scandal comes to mind “I want you all to stonewall it, let them plead the Fifth Amendment, cover-up or anything else, if it’ll save it-save the plan.”
 Alas there is no constitutional right to silence in the Australian Constitution, some common law cases provide limited protection; limiting adverse inferences being drawn by a jury from an accused remaining silent see (Petty & Maiden v R HCA 34; (1991) 173 CLR 95 (5 September 1991).
 However when it comes to the Building Professionals Act 2005, it is clear and unambiguous – you do NOT have a right to not answer a question on the grounds of self-incrimination.